yuqinbailey/Data-Shack-TeamBirth-2024/README.md

 * To identify areas where TeamBirth can be refined to further reduce maternal mortality and mistreatment.
 * To develop targeted interventions based on the insights gleaned from the survey analysis.

+## Patient Data Privacy
+Following the Ethical Principles & Guidelines for Research Involving Human Subjects, maintaining the confidentiality of patient data is paramount.
+In our efforts to utilize advanced language models for analyzing surveys, we are committed to ensuring that no patient-related data is exposed to external APIs, including ChatGPT.
+We understand the risks associated with data privacy and have implemented robust solutions to safeguard information.

+To address different data storage and usage needs while ensuring data privacy, we offer the following solutions:

+### Local Hosting
+For a straightforward setup, we provide the option to locally host the dashboard.
+This setup includes all modules except for the open feedback and chatbot features.

+It is highly suggested to store any patient-related data in a dedicated folder outside the Git repository.
+This practice prevents the accidental upload of confidential data to version control systems where it could be exposed to unauthorized access.

+**Setup Instructions**
+1. Ensure you have Docker installed on your system.
+2. Have your data stored securely as suggested, outside of your project’s Git repository.
+3. Follow the instructions in our [Frontend Simple Container Setup]((#frontend-simple-container)) to deploy locally.

+### Advanced Deployment with Google Cloud Platform
+For enhanced security and control, we recommend deploying our solution using the Google Cloud Platform (GCP).
+This approach utilizes Google Cloud's robust security measures, including isolated storage and controlled access.

+Why Choose Google Cloud Storage (GCS) and GCP Virtual Machine (VM)?
+* **GCS buckets** offer advanced security features that make it a preferable choice over options like Google Drive.
+GCS provides fine-grained access controls and is designed for high durability and availability.
+* GCP **VM instances** provide a secure environment for hosting our custom language models, eliminating the risks associated with using external APIs.

 ## Proposed Solution
 An interactive dashboard website that TeamBirth can use in order to visualize the data and share it to the hospitals.